-If we want to be more precise with our Google Trends queries, then we can use boolean search operators.
+If you want to be more precise with your Google Trends queries, then you can use boolean search operators.

-Boolean operators in Google Trends allow users to refine search results by combining multiple terms with the plus sign (+), excluding specific terms with the minus sign (-), and using quotation marks (“”) to search for exact phrases in a particular order.
+Boolean operators in Google Trends is an advanced search feature that allow users to refine results by combining multiple terms with the plus sign (+), excluding specific terms with the minus sign (-), and using quotation marks (“”) to search for exact phrases in a particular order.

 List of operators